seperman/deepdiff/deepdiff/diff_doc.rst

     For example verbose level 1 shows what dictionary item are added or removed.
     And verbose level 2 shows the value of the items that are added or removed too.

-exclude_paths: list, default = None.
+exclude_paths: list, default = None
     List of paths to exclude from the report.
+If only one item, you can path it as a string.

-exclude_regex_paths: list, default = None.
+exclude_regex_paths: list, default = None
     List of string regex paths or compiled regex paths objects to exclude from the report.
+If only one item, you can pass it as a string or regex compiled object.

-exclude_types: list, default = None.
+exclude_types: list, default = None
     List of object types to exclude from the report.

 hasher: default = DeepHash.murmur3_128bit